 The secret to fostering this casual social cohesion is crafting the right scale of shared space, maximizing interaction while allowing for privacy and distance.
 Dolan cites courtyards of around 30 by 35-to-50 feet as a sweet spot.
 If the courtyard is too large, it starts to function like a quadrangle — people take different paths, missing those spontaneous encounters.
 “Beyond maybe six to eight or ten units maximum, you want a second courtyard, or a third.
 You want people to identify with that space, to feel like it’s ‘ours.’”
 He has also found that a mix of renters and owners generates a dynamic space.
 “You get some turnover, and a mix of people at different stages in their lives.”

-Sign up for the Reasons to be Cheerful newsletter.While Dolan hasn’t designed these buildings specifically in relation to social distancing guidelines, he believes the courtyard community model will continue to work well for this need.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.While Dolan hasn’t designed these buildings specifically in relation to social distancing guidelines, he believes the courtyard community model will continue to work well for this need.
 Townhouses surrounding courtyards, which he has found to be especially desirable, can be built without common indoor elevators and corridors, minimizing the potential virus transmission vectors of surfaces and airspace shared by many families.

 A 2015 study led by Jamie Anderson at the University of Cambridge’s Well-Being Institute found that living in such a neighborhood was linked to higher engagement with healthy behaviors.
 The study compared two Cambridge neighborhoods of “terraced” dwellings (equivalent to row houses): one laid out in a traditional British pattern with each home having its own small private backyard, and another where the majority of outdoor space was held communally in internal courtyards and community gardens.
 In the communal layout, where only 25 percent of homes had private outdoor space, residents were significantly more likely to connect socially.